born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

  - We can also find a pattern in the von-Neumann entropy measure for every 10 epochs where the entropy value peaks at almost 10% and these peaks decrease as the cost function decreases.
  - We are looking for more insights from the controlled synthetic data that is being generated.
 Please check back soon for updates!

 Congrats👏!
-You have finally completed the blog.
+You have finally completed reading the blog.
 Stay tuned for more updates on this project as this isn't the end!

 ## References
 1. Expressibility and entangling capability of parameterized quantum circuits for hybrid quantum-classical algorithms, Sukin Sim, Peter D. Johnson, Alan Aspuru-Guzik [[Link]](https://arxiv.org/abs/1905.10876)